DevStorm9833/Unity_Engine/README.md

 You escape as one.
 Not as survivors, but as legends.
 The reactor is critical.
 The clock is ticking.
 **Escape together—or die alone.**

+---

+# **ZERO POINT: ORBITAL SIEGE**

+**INTRODUCTION**
+The year is 2142.
+Gravity is a luxury.
+Amidst the debris of Earth's orbit, factions war over the **Helix Station** the last source of oxygen and fuel.
+You are a Breacher, an elite soldier fighting in the cold vacuum.
+This is high-speed, zero-gravity warfare where verticality is your best weapon.
+Your mission is simple: Dominate the void, secure resources, and eliminate the opposition.
+With only **three remote-link lives**, every thruster boost counts.

+### **How to Play**

+* **Zero-G Movement:** Use thrusters to drift.
+Master inertia—you keep moving until you brake!
+Use **Grappling Hooks** to swing around debris or pull enemies close.
+* **Omnidirectional Flight:** Experience fast-paced, 360-degree movement.
+Use your **Jetpack** to zip across the map or hover to take aim.
+Watch your blue Fuel bar closely—if it runs dry mid-air, you are a sitting duck until it recharges.
+* **Combat Loop:** Wear down enemy **Energy Shields** with fast-firing Plasma, then finish them with high-impact Railguns.
+* **Tactical Docking:** The Space Station is the only "Safe Zone."
+Fly into the **Docking Bay** to rapidly refill your Health and Fuel. **Strategy Tip:** You cannot shoot while docking, so ensure a teammate covers you.
+* **The Dual Objectives:**
+    * **The Spaceship (Attackers):** The mobile base.
+It has **5 Hull Points**.
+If destroyed, the attackers lose their ability to respawn.
+    * **The Space Station (Defenders):** The central fortress.
+It has **10 Structural Weak Points**.
+Destroying these critical zones wins the match.
+* **The 3-Strike Rule:** You have 3 respawn tokens.
+If you die three times, you are permanently out of the match.